Max Samuel: Years until 1920

 In 1919 Max Samuel purchased the said premises on Friedrichstraße from their owner Kurt Orth.
 At the factory was also a training centre for salespeople, shoe artisans and chiropodists.
 Max Samuel usually concerned himself directly with factory matters.

 At first the Samuels lived in a rented flat on Schröderstraße 20, as of 1919 they rented a flat in the house on Stephanstraße 8a on the corner of Schillerplatz.
 Their landlords there were Richard Siegmann (1872–1943, Theresienstadt) and his wife Margarete (née Salomon; 1881–1943, Theresienstadt).
-Richard Siegmann was majority shareholder and director of the Rostocker Straßenbahn AG, running the trams in Rostock.
+Richard Siegmann was the majority shareholder and director of the Rostocker Straßenbahn AG, running the trams in Rostock.

 Max Samuel and Richard Siegmann became friends, and when in October 1919 Samuel had a dangerous car accident Siegmann replaced him as managing director till his reconvalescence in November 1920.
 On 11 April 1921 Samuel acquired from Gustav Adolf Reinbeck, lord of the manor of Röstenberg, as his home a villa at Schillerplatz 10 in Rostock which was erected in 1912 and designed by Paul Korff (1875–1945, suicide) for the professor of physiology Hans Winterstein (1879–1963).
 In the famine years during the war and the inflation, Max Samuel donated to supply emergency kitchens.